 15. SHERATON HOTEL

 Are you in Lagos for a short period?
 One of the best 5-star hotels in Ikeja, the Sheraton Hotel, is a great place to stay in Ikeja, Lagos.
 Sheraton Hotel Ikeja boasts of exceptional facilities and highly professional staff.
-The hotel plays host to numerous corporate guests, business people, and leisure guests who come into Lagos and Nigeria for business.
+The hotel plays host to numerous corporate guests, business people, and leisure guests who come to Lagos and Nigeria for business.

-Sheraton Hotel Ikeja has top Ikeja restaurants like the Giara Italian, where guests can enjoy Italian dishes, homemade pizzas, and exotic wines.
+Sheraton Hotel Ikeja has top Ikeja restaurants like The Giara Italian, where guests can enjoy Italian dishes, homemade pizzas, and exotic wines.
 There are a pool terrace bar and a lobby bar within the hotel where guests can relax.

 Sheraton Hotel has something for every guest from airport pick up to concierge and event and wedding packages.
 If you’re looking for a luxurious hotel in Ikeja, Lagos near the international airport, here is the place to be.

 16. INAGBE GRAND RESORTS AND LEISURE, LAGOS

 You get to experience hospitality at its finest when you stay at Inagbe Resort.
 The resort is amongst the best resorts in Lagos and is ideal for family vacations and weekend getaways with loved ones.
 Perfect for nature enthusiasts looking to lodge in a serene environment, this resort boasts of exceptional leisure facilities and comfort amenities.

 The resort’s rooms are tastefully furnished, and there is access to various leisure facilities like tennis courts, quad biking, horse riding, and various ball games.